-For these reasons, it is critical that ATS membership play an active role in the development, implementation and assurance of air quality policy.
-From offering science-based studies and testimony before congressional panels and lobbying members of Congress, to maintaining strong relationships with key federal agencies and filing amicus briefs when regulations are challenged in court, see the ATS in action:
+It is critical that ATS members play an active role in the development, implementation, and assurance of air quality policy.
+From offering science-based studies and testimony before congressional panels and lobbying members of Congress, to maintaining strong relationships with federal agencies and filing amicus briefs when regulations are challenged in court, see the ATS in action:

 - ATS & Marron Institute Report: Tighter Air Pollution Standards May Save Thousands of Lives